droman892/express-flashcards/README.md

 - Clone the repo: `https://github.com/droman892/express-flashcards.git`
 ## Usage

-After the project files are downloaded, in the terminal, run `npm install` to install the dependencies, followed by `nodemon app.js` to start the application.
+After the project files are downloaded, in the terminal, run `npm install` to install the dependencies, followed by `node app.js` to start the application (may want to install nodemon).
 Once the project has loaded on to the browser, feel free to edit it as you see fit using `./public/stylesheets/style.css` and the component files in `./views`.

 ## Roadmap